pivotal/docs-tap/tap-gui/plugins/about.hbs.md

 - Security Analysis
 - DORA Metrics

-## Backstage Plug-ins
+## <a id='backstage-plug-ins'></a> Backstage plug-ins

-Backstage plug-ins are plug-ins which are developed by Backstage and are in the `@backstage` namespace.
+Backstage plug-ins are developed by Backstage and are in the `@backstage` namespace.

-## Community Plug-ins
+## <a id='community-plug-ins'></a> Community plug-ins

-Community plug-ins are plug-ins which are not developed by Backstage or VMware.
-These plug-ins are not under the `@backstage` namespace.
+Community plug-ins are not developed by Backstage or VMware.
+These plug-ins are not in the `@backstage` namespace.

-## Validated Plug-ins
+## <a id='valid-plug-ins'></a> Validated plug-ins

-Validated plug-ins are both backstage and community plug-ins that are validated and do not require any preparation work by a user to integrate into Tanzu Developer Portal.
-This simple mechanism for integrating these plug-ins into the developer portal do not require a customer to create any custom wrappers.
+Validated plug-ins are Backstage plug-ins or community plug-ins that VMware has validated for use with Tanzu Developer Portal.
+You don't need to create custom wrappers to integrate these plug-ins with Tanzu Developer Portal.

-Tanzu Developer Portal currently supports the following nine validated plug-ins:
+Tanzu Developer Portal currently supports the following validated plug-ins:

 - GitHub Actions
 - Grafana